thearchitector/datagraph/README.md

 For the most part, distributed task frameworks all share a core design tenant: tasks accept discrete inputs and produce discrete outputs.
 That model works well for one-off operations, or chains of operations dealing with relatively minimal data; your workflow makes sense as a series of steps, and finishes when the last step completes.
-If I have tasks A, B, and C, I can pass data into A, then it can be passed to B, then C.
+If you have tasks A, B, and C, you can pass data into A, then it can be passed to B, then C.

 In the discrete model, by definition, C cannot run until B is finished, and B cannot run until A is finished: it is serial.
-When you're dealing with lots of data, or perhaps starting with data that isn't all readily available, that begins to pose a problem.
-If I'm building an ETL pipeline, and one day need to process 20,000 files (not unreasonable for large business), my users would probably be mad if they had to wait for all 20,000 files to finish processing before they ended up in the application.
+When you're dealing with lots of data, or perhaps starting with data that isn't readily available in entirety, that restriction begins to pose a problem.
+If you're building an ETL pipeline, and one day need to process 20,000 files (not unreasonable for large business), your users would likely be upset if they had to wait for all 20,000 files to finish processing in steps A and B before they were loaded into the application by step C.

 The procedural way of dealing with this is usually three-fold, all for the purpose of stabily reducing time-to-completion:
-1. Break up the 20,000 files into more manageable groups and run multiple pipelines.
+1. Break up the 20,000 files into more manageable groups, then run multiple pipelines.
 2. Implement some mechanism for coordianting and managing those independent groups across the tasks.
     - In the example above, that would likely _also_ mean implementing some homebrew monitoring tool or integrating with something like OpenTelemetry.
 3. Rent more and bigger hardware (from AWS, etc.) and utilize some Horizontal Autoscaling-like feature so you can run 100 As, 100 Bs, and 100 Cs.